What Does LPC Stand For, And How Can They Help?

 What Does LPC Stand For?

-- Standing: After the exams are passed, licensed professional counselors must stay in good standing with their boards.
-Licensed professional counselors, as with many professions that involve board certifications, have high standards of ethics and confidentiality that they must adhere to.
-LPCs are also required to complete some amount of ongoing education each year to stay in the know with their profession.
-The profession is regulated on both the state and federal level, which defines the practice and what they can and cannot do in their line of work.
+After the exams are passed, LPCs must stay in good standing with their certifiers.
+As with many professions involving certifications, licensed counselors have ethical standards to adhere to as outlined by the American Counseling Association.
+LPCs must also complete ongoing education yearly to stay updated on modern psychology in compliance with LPC licensure.
+The profession is controlled on the state and federal levels, which defines the practice and what they can and cannot do in their line of work.

 - Eating disorders

-They work in collaboration with the patient to come to a solution and determine the best way to reach the client's goals and outcomes.
-At the root of the job, licensed professional counselors are trying to help their patients better their lives.
-They do this by setting goals and giving their patients the utensils to reach their goals.
-Whether it is working through trauma or thinking different or opening communication with themselves or their spouses, LPCs are equipped with the tools to help others.
+At the root of mental health counseling, licensed professional counselors may care about their clients and want to help others better their lives.
+They may do this by setting goals and giving their patients the tools to reach their goals.
+Whether working through trauma, developing healthier thought patterns, or improving communication with themselves or their spouses, LPCs are often equipped to help others.

 Is A Licensed Professional Counselor Right For Me?